MikelSot/app-nodejs-codechallenge/README.md

 # 🧩 Future Improvements and Technical Considerations

-During the challenge, priority was given to delivering a functional solution, but there are several aspects that could be improved to make the solution more robust and resilient:
+Since no response was received to the questions sent by email, priority was given to delivering a functional solution during the challenge.
+However, there are several aspects that could be improved to make the solution more robust and resilient:

 - **Idempotence:** Avoid transaction duplication in case of retries or failures.
 - **Outbox Pattern:** Add this pattern to ensure consistency between the database and the messaging system.
 - **Saga Pattern:** Add this pattern to handle distributed transactions and ensure eventual consistency (reversing failed operations).